 - Myth: Trains are always slower.

-Reality: Door-to-door, many 4–6 hour rail trips beat flying once you add security, boarding, and airport transfers. - Myth: Eco-stays are expensive.
+Reality: Door-to-door, many 4–6 hour rail trips beat flying once you add airport transfers, security, and boarding. - Myth: Eco-stays are only for luxury budgets.

-Reality: Certified guesthouses and apartments with good insulation often save money on utilities and laundry. - Myth: Offsets are a license to pollute.
+Reality: Certified guesthouses and well-insulated apartments often save money on utilities and laundry while improving comfort. - Myth: Offsets are a license to pollute.

 Reality: Offsets are the last step.
-If you first avoid and reduce, offsets simply finalize your carbon neutral travel plan.
+If you first avoid and reduce, offsets simply finalize a carbon neutral plan you can stand behind.

 Before you book

-- Compare rail vs. air for time and emissions.
+- Compare rail vs. air for time, cost, and emissions.

 - Choose central stays to walk more and ride less.